 An intake of iodine is necessary for supporting several different biochemical reactions in the body13.
 Alternatively, it can help to strengthen a child’s immune system13.
 Iodine can be found in dairy products, fish and seafood.

 A diet which includes the optimal level of the above immunity boosting nutrients can help to strengthen your child’s immune system.
 As parents, you can’t always be physically present to shield your child against viruses and bacteria.
-What you can do is ensure that your child’s diet strengthens and boosts his/her immune system so it can protect him/her in the months and years ahead, allowing them to explore the world with little worry.
+What you can do is ensure that your child’s diet contains foods to boost immune system so it can protect them in the months and years ahead, allowing them to explore the world with little worry.

 Dr. Raymond Choy Wai Mun